lwerdna/workbench/detect-architecture-with-goodness-of-fit/README.md

 wpa_cli-mips64.elf             mips64     mips64     MATCH!
 ```

-Without surprise, it identifies all the busybox binaries correctly.
+Having been "trained" on the busybox binaries, it identifies all the busybox binaries correctly.
 Overall it performs well.
 I should look into why the libpthread files are all misidentified.

 <!-- Originally made: 2019-08-09 -->